imsantosh/YOLOv8-object-detection/README.md

 # To Annotate the image use install labelImg(refer the install guideline into below url)
 https://github.com/HumanSignal/labelImg

-# Update the Yaml file with actual images(train, val, number of class & class list) file path of your google drive
+# Update the Yaml file with actual images(train, val, number of class & class list) file path of your google drive, Yolov8 was the folder where I have uplaoded the data
 1) train: /content/drive/MyDrive/Yolov8/data/train/images
 2) val: /content/drive/MyDrive/Yolov8/data/valid/images
 3) nc: 5
 4) names: ['Helmet', 'Goggles', 'Jacket', 'Gloves', 'Footwear']